mantidproject/mantid/docs/source/algorithms/D4ILLReduction-v1.rst

 This algorithm cleans-up the intermediate workspaces if `ClearCache` property is checked (`True` by default).

 Default naming schemes are imposed to ensure smooth communication of workspace contents.
-While user can specify the name for the output :ref:`WorkspaceGroup <WorkspaceGroup>`, the names of contents will consist of the name of the group as a prefix, `diffractogram` as the middle part, and the X-axis unit (either `q` or `2theta` as the suffix.
+While user can specify the name for the output :ref:`WorkspaceGroup <WorkspaceGroup>`, the names of contents will consist of the name of the group as a prefix, `diffractogram` as the middle part, and the X-axis unit (either `q` or `2theta` as the suffix).

 Saving output